Tener/haskore-guide/readme.markdown

-A dummy guide to Haskore
+A dummy's guide to Haskore
 =========================